 How we use your information

-We may use your personal data for a number of reasons such as:
+We will use your personal data for a number of reasons such as:

-- marketing and recruitment – for example, we may use your personal data to send you information about London Metropolitan University, the subject area(s) you may be interested in, details about upcoming events, reminders about important deadlines, eg application deadlines, and other relevant services
+- marketing and recruitment – for example, we will use your personal data to send you information about London Metropolitan University, the subject area(s) you're interested in, details about upcoming events, reminders about important deadlines, eg application deadlines, and other relevant services

 - events – for example, to ensure we accommodate your requirements (eg those relating to a disability or dietary needs)

-- to assess your application and create your student record (once you have applied to us)
+- to assess your application and create your student record (during the application process)

 - to provide you with career development support (once you have applied to us)